icastillejogomez/degiro-api/README.md

 ### Documentation

 Run the next command and open index.html file inside doc folder to see a fresh documentation of the module.
-You can also visit the documentation web [here](https://icastillejogomez.github.io/degiro-api/).

 Generate the documentation is easy, only run the next command: